 I looked shredded!
-Looks wise I was in the best shape of my life.
+Looks-wise I was in the best shape of my life.

-Nevertheless, I was struggling with energy levels and my body switched into energy saving mode during the weeks of preparation.
+Nevertheless, I was struggling with energy levels and my body switched into energy-saving mode during the weeks of preparation.
 If I wasn’t training, I was sleeping to just have enough energy for a training session.
 I felt fatigued after one hour of training and I hated that feeling.
 That was always 8 weeks of my life not being enjoyable at all, let alone the mental challenges that came from resisting most of the food.

 Reintroducing carbs in fight preparation

-When I prepared for my second title defence I did the exact same diet mistake.
+When I prepared for my second title defence I made the exact same diet mistake.
 After I had gotten the message that my fight got postponed by three months I knew that I needed to change something:

 I was lowering the fat intake a little bit and increased healthy well-timed carbs while restricting portion sizes and applying diet hacks to control my appetite.
 Basically, it was a diet moderate in all macronutrients and rich in micronutrients.
 I enjoyed it.